segmentio/segment-docs/src/unify/linked-profiles/linked-events.md

 You can then add the key name on the right side, which is what Segment sends to your destination.

 > info ""
-> For Linked Evets, Segment doesn't provide a preview of the enriched payloads.
+> For Linked Events, Segment doesn't provide a preview of the enriched payloads.

 ### Test and save your Enrichments